jqhoogland/rationalia-starter/Concepts/Evidence of Absence.md

 src: https://www.lesswrong.com/tag/evidence-of-absence
 ---

-Evidence of absence is [evidence](https://www.lesswrong.com/tag/evidence) that allows you to conclude some phenomenon isn't there.
+Evidence of absence is [[Evidence|evidence]] that allows you to conclude some phenomenon isn't there.
 It is often said that "absence of evidence is not evidence of absence".
 However, if evidence is expected, but not present, that is evidence of absence.

 ## Blog posts
 - [Absence of Evidence Is Evidence of Absence](http://lesswrong.com/lw/ih/absence_of_evidence_is_evidence_of_absence/)